dimitrisnimas/v1-DimitrisNimas.gr-Archived/README.md

 # Old Personal Website (Archived v1)

-This repository contains the source code for my old personal website, built using pure HTML and CSS.
+This repository contains the source code for my archived personal website, built using pure HTML and CSS.
 The site is no longer in use or maintained — it's here for reference and archival purposes only.

 ## 📁 What's Inside